vxcall/Dainsleif/README.md

 **Build project**

+### edit(February 23, 2022)

+Visit [Release](https://github.com/s3pt3mb3r/Dainsleif/releases) and download [Dainsleif v1.5](https://github.com/s3pt3mb3r/Dainsleif/releases/tag/v1.5), then build it with Visual Studio 2019 and its all done, ignore everything else below this.
+It's the easiest way to build this.

 If you have Visual Studio 2019, you must installed `Developer Command Prompt for Visual Studio` at the same time.
 Launch it and go to any directory you wanna clone Dainsleif in, and run following commands.